JRE : Java Glossary

 9. Test your JRE browser’s ability to run signed Applets by running Wassup.

-It should tell you that your browser is using the JVM version you just installed, probably 1.6.0.
+It should tell you that your browser is using the JVM version you just installed, probably 1.8.0_131.
 Look for the line marked java.version.
 If Wassup does not run, or you have the wrong version, go into Settings ⇒ Control Panel ⇒ Java Plug-In ⇒ Browser and turn off each browser, then click apply, then turn them on again, then hit apply again.
 Then retest with Wassup.
 If that still does not work, turn on the Java console, try Wassup again and look for clues.

 10. Test Java Web Start on the desktop by typing javaws.exe and running any sample application.

 11. Check that the associations for the *.jnlp extension is set to point to the appropriate javaws.exe and *.jar is set to point to javaw.exe.
-Confirm this in any My Computer directory display with tools ⇒ folder options ⇒ file types.

 13. Check that Java Web Start is working in each browser by testing SetClock.
 Click SetClock to test.